 Nomad has a classic look, with a great bowsprit for viewing wildlife, an ample foredeck for lounging, an aft deck with a great view, and plenty of space under the dodger for spreading out your snacks while under way.

-Although Nomad's pedigree is of world cruising, he has a luxurious side including complete, stocked galley, beautiful teak interior, on board shower, comfortable safe cockpit, and berths for 6 adults and 2 children.
-One of the children's berths is for those 50" and under, located in the aft stateroom right next to Mom/Dad.
+Although Nomad's pedigree is of world cruising, he has a luxurious side including complete, stocked galley, beautiful teak interior.

 We'll work with you to create your ultimate outing.
-Here are a few example itineraries to get your blood flowing:
+Here is an example itinerary to get your blood flowing:

 3:30 pm- Captain arrives at the boat.
 Review Pre-Cruise safety and sail plan.